“Labor Omnia Vincit” McKay Law

 Similar to rideshare apps, Instacart coverage depends on the shopper’s app status:

-• Available but Unmatched: Some contingent coverage, though personal insurance is typically primary.
+• Online, No Order Accepted: Some contingent coverage, though personal insurance is typically primary.

-• Active Delivery: The full commercial policy is active, generally with a $1 million limit.
+• Working an Order: Instacart’s commercial liability coverage applies, generally with a $1 million limit.

 Who Pays